PerfectRec/tts-summarizer/README.md

 - `AWS Polly` to convert generated text to audio.
 - `Anthropic` to generate the summries.
 - `LlamaParse` to parse complex file types like `pdf` and `epub`

+## Summarization Modes

+- `Contextual Abstract`: Generates a better and context aware abstract or blurb for the content
+- `Two-page`: Generates a standard two page summary of the content
+- `Chaptered`: Generates a chaptered summary of the content.
+Includes options to use existing chapters if any or generate new ones.
+Also can control if each chapter should be generated seperately, often leading to more detail.
+- `Tables, Figures & Equations Only`: Generates a copy of the original content with only the tables, figures and equations summarized and the summaries integrated into the original text at the optimal locations.
+- `Ultimate`: `Contextual Abstract` + `Tables, Figures & Equations Only`